Planning a kitchen extension? Avoid project overwhelm by following these 11 straightforward steps

 'This will typically take a couple of months, depending on the complexity of the extension.
 The builder will typically take a month to price / tender the project, so it's best to allow three to four months post planning.
 But you may need to wait for your chosen builder as good ones get booked up.'

-Then, once your architect has planned the basic layout of the kitchen for you, you can take your architectural drawings to your preferred kitchen company.
-They can then fine-tune the layout and come up with designs for your approval.
+Once your architect has planned the basic layout of the kitchen for you, you can take your architectural drawings to your preferred kitchen company.
+They can then fine-tune the layout and come up with final designs for your approval.

 Layout finalised and supplier chosen, you'll then be able to ask for a detailed layout, wiring and plumbing plans.
 Have these ready to share with your builder in time for the next step...

-You’ll need a contract with your builder and your architect can advise you on the type required.
+You’ll need to start paying your builder.
 ‘Most contracts require staged payments against valuations,’ says Hugo Tugman, founder of Architect Your Home.

 ‘This means that your architect visits the project every payment period and issues a certificate to say what percentage of the total work is complete.
 You then pay against completed works.’